Introduction to Jira Testing Tool

 When the bugs are caught in the software, it can be immediately raised and can be displayed in the dashboard of the tool.
 By this the target can be set for employee to solve the bug immediately.
 And when one bug is solved and if another bug is raised it can be immediately forward to other employee so that it can be take care off.

 The Jira testing tool is the tool used for tracking the bugs and threats present in the software.
 The tool is also used for project management and track the issues present in the project.
-There are numerous features that make the software suitable for tracking the bugs and used for testing purpose.
+There are numerous features that make the software suitable for tracking the bugs and used for testing purposes.